 - **Body Style:** Classical

-- **Top:** German Spruce (with bearclaw figure)
+- **Top:** German Spruce w/ bearclaw figure; Possibly Sitka Spruce

 - **Back & Sides:** Brazilian Rosewood